espressif/esp-idf/examples/peripherals/i2c/i2c_self_test/README.md

 This example demonstrates basic usage of I2C driver by running two tasks on I2C bus:

 1. Read external I2C sensor, here we take the BH1750 ambient light sensor (GY-30 module) for an example.
-2. Use one of ESP32’s I2C port (master mode) to read and write another I2C port (slave mode) in ESP32.
+2. Use one of the ESP device's I2C port (master mode) to read and write another I2C port (slave mode) in ESP device.

 If you have a new I2C application to go (for example, read the temperature data from external sensor with I2C interface), try this as a basic template, then add your own code.